})();

 Emergency Situations: ⚠️

-- ✓ Use hazard lights only when stopped or moving well below traffic speed
+• ✓ Use hazard lights only when vehicle is completely stopped

 Frequently Asked Questions